 A PA is created by sending a POST request over HTTPS to the /v1/checkouts resource.
 The request should include all required information such as your authentication credentials, the type of transaction, the amount, and the payment information such as card details.
 A capture may be sent against a successful PA to request the funds being sent for clearing.
 See for more details.

 First, perform a Server-to-Server POST request to prepare the checkout with the required data, including the order type, amount, currency, and the .
-The response to a successful request is a JSON string containing a checkout'sid
+The response to a successful request is a JSON string containing a checkout'sid, which is required in the second step to create the payment form.

 For a full list of parameters which can be sent in the prepare checkout request, please see the